cvilas/grape/docs/02_roadmap.md

 ## CI and build robustness

-- Fix GCC builds
-  - `std::expected` not available with -DENABLE_LINTER=ON
-  - sccache breaks build with -DENABLE_CACHE=ON
 - Setup configuration presets for developer and CI builds
   - Incorporate lessons from https://youtu.be/UI_QayAb9U0
   - Fail the CI if clang-format changes code